THE SHORT STORY

-As the years have gone by my cooking has continued to improve & develop as has the cafe.
-I have travelled whenever I can learning to make proper bread in San Francisco, Focaccia in Tuscany, Tagines in Morocco & Curries in Nepal to name a few.
-When I can’t travel I continue to learn from books & the chefs who join our team, every day is a school day at the Mountain cafe.
+As the years went by my cooking continued to improve & develop as did the cafe.
+I travelled whenever I could learning to make proper bread in San Francisco, Focaccia in Tuscany, Tagines in Morocco & Curries in Nepal to name a few.

-16 years on, the cafe has become a bit of an institution in Aviemore & Scotland.
-We have an awesome award-winning team of 21 folks who are super dedicated & hard working.
-They help me follow out my business ambitions.
-We feed up to 200 people a day on average.
+The Mountain Cafe became a bit of an institution in Aviemore & Scotland.
+We had an awesome award-winning team who were super dedicated & hard working.
+They helped me follow out my business ambitions and we regularly fed up to 200 people a day.

-No I am not planning on opening another one!
+I was really proud of what the cafe became and was not planning on opening another one!

 After many years of customers asking for our recipes, I decided to write The Mountain Cafe Cookbook.
 I set out writing a small self-published booklet of our customers favourite dishes & in true Kj style it grew into an epic journey.

 While writing the recipe descriptions I quickly realised I had a lot more of a story to tell than just giving folks recipes.
 I had found a love of writing that I did not know existed.

 I wanted to celebrate what the cafe had become, tell stories of all the amazing folks I had worked with, share their & my recipes while trying to help people feel more relaxed in their own kitchens at home.